 Part of this is due to the fact that people file early and the IRS only starts processing returns towards the end of January.
 Of late though there has also been a lot of fraudulent claims which means longer return processing and refund payment times as additional identity verification checks are put in place.

 This will be exacerbated this year under the PATH act which requires the IRS to hold all refunds for returns with EITC/ACTC claims till mid-February.
 You should keep checking your refund status via the IRS WMR (Where is my Refund) tool and call them if its been 21 days since your return was accepted.

-7. What happens if I get audited by the IRS?
+What happens if I get audited by the IRS?

 Generally the more money you make the more likely you will be audited because it is more cost-effective for the IRS.
 However they are various types of IRS audits – from correspondence to in-person – depending on the severity of the issue and red flags raised when your return is systematically checked.